UCSD-ECEMAE-148/fall-2025-final-project-team-7/README.md

 ## What We Promised
 ### Must Have:
-* Bird’s eye view camera that detects broken down stationary vehicle via hazard lights/no movement, sends signal to activate mechanic
+* Bird’s eye view camera that detects broken down stationary vehicle via hazard lights, sends signal to activate mechanic
-* Receive “release” signal from bird’s eye view camera and drive track in single lane
+* Receive “release” signal from bird’s eye view camera to start driving forward to search for broken down vehicle
-* Detect hazard lights with OAK-D camera
+* Detect back of broken down vehicle with OAK-D camera
 * Stop behind the broken down car using LiDAR

 ### Nice to Have:
 * Avoid other cars/obstacles on the track
-* Change lanes into emergency lane
 * Ability to push the broken down car for a distance (simulating moving the car out of harm's way)
+* Change lanes into the emergency lane

 ## Accomplishments
 * tbd